cmsamaaa/ndi-tap-2023/README.md

 that is safe for the public to see.

-Every identification profile will have a photo of the individual, an identification code, their full name, the organisation that they are representing (if applicable).
+Every identification profile will have a photo of the individual, an identification code, their full name, the entity that they are representing (if applicable).

 The customer must be allowed to enter the identification code on the platform.
 The platform should display the exact same identification profile.